Top 10 Dry Flies For Rainbow Trout

 Which Dry Flies Should You Take For Rainbows On Reservoirs, Lakes and Lochs?

-One of the most frequently asked questions on telephone to our staff.
+One of the most frequently asked questions on telephone to our staff is what trout dry flies should I use.
 We thought we'd list our Essential Flies that are always in our fly boxes when we go stillwater fly fishing.

 In this blog post we will focus just on dry flies.
 There are dry flies that work all year and some which are more seasonal however all these are fly patterns you will find in the teams fly boxes.